Cohorting (group intake)

 Information on this page can be attributed to a managed isolation and quarantine spokesperson.

-This will ensure returnees will be in the same facility as others who have arrived at about the same time, and importantly, will keep those who have just arrived apart from those who are coming to the end of their stay.
+Cohorting ensures returnees will be in the same facility as others who have arrived at about the same time, and importantly, will keep those who have just arrived, and may be infectious, apart from those who are coming to the end of their stay.

-Flight schedules play a vital part– if there are no flights, or flights are cancelled, this has a significant impact on occupancy, and more rooms are unoccupied.
+Rooms can be unoccupied for a number of reasons.
+Flight schedules play a vital part.
+If flights are cancelled or delayed at short notice, or passenger loads are low, this has a significant impact on occupancy, and more rooms are unoccupied.
 MIQ does not have any control over flight schedules or flight cancellations.

-Special purpose MIQ facilities will not be included in cohorting.
+Special purpose MIQ facilities do not use cohorting.
 This includes the Jet Park Auckland quarantine facility and other facilities used for special groups such as refugees, unaccompanied minors, air and maritime crew and people with complex medical needs.